 If you could capture the sun, here’s what it would look like.
 This gigantic solar thermal energy storage tank holds enough stored sunlight to generate 10 hours of stored solar power daily

-There are several ways the various CSP technologies receive the heated fluid to store thermal energy from the sun, but once ready to store, a huge metal tank like this one at the Crescent Dunes CSP power tower plant in Nevada stores the hot liquid as energy storage, whether molten salts from a tower CSP or a heat transfer fluid used in trough CSP.
+There are several ways the various CSP technologies receive the heated fluid to store thermal energy from the sun, but once ready to store, a huge metal tank like this one at the 110 MW Crescent Dunes CSP power tower plant in Nevada stores the hot liquid as energy storage, whether molten salts from a tower CSP or a heat transfer fluid used in trough CSP.

-Think of this energy storage tank of potential solar power as akin to the pile of coal outside an old coal plant, or to the underground cavern full of natural gas waiting to be burned up in the nearby power plant.
+Think of this energy storage tank of potential solar power as akin to the pile of coal outside an old coal plant, or to the underground cavern full of natural gas waiting to be burned up above ground in the nearby power plant.

 Harvesting the solar for thermal energy storage

-In tower CSP, a molten salt mix like sodium nitrate and potassium nitrate is heated by reflecting sunlight with mirrors onto a receiver atop a central tower that is encircled by a solar field of flat mirrors (heliostats).
+In tower CSP, a molten salt mix, like sodium nitrate and potassium nitrate, is heated by reflecting sunlight with mirrors onto a receiver atop a central tower that is encircled by a solar field of flat mirrors (heliostats).
 This molten salt is cycled up the tower “cold” at 260 degrees C (500 degrees F) and is then heated by the focused sunlight aimed at the receiver from the encircling solar field.
-Once heated, this now over 540 degrees (1,000 degrees F) molten salt then flows down the tower where it can either be used right away in the power block to generate electricity or be stored thermally in the hot tank for use later.
+Once heated, this now over 540 degrees (1,000 degrees F) molten salt flows down the tower where it can either be used right away in the power block to generate electricity or be stored thermally in the hot tank for use later.

 How the energy storage is used

-In both cases – trough and tower – when the thermal energy in the molten salt or the HTF is ready to be used, it is sent to a heat exchanger.
+In both cases – tower and trough – when the thermal energy in the molten salt or the HTF is ready to be used, it is sent to a heat exchanger.
 There its heat is extracted and used to boil water to make steam to run a steam turbine in a power block, like the earlier power plants that use up a fuel, like natural gas, coal, or nuclear.
 Like the older thermal plants, CSP generates electricity by rotating giant machinery.

 With its heat extracted, the now “cooler” molten salt is stored in a second tank ready to be sent up the tower to be heated again by the sunlight reflected onto the receiver.